Every time I think about my trip in Tibet, I smile and my heart melts.

 I found a restaurant that served western food like spaghetti around that area.
 I was a bit dubious when I read the menu but I went in anyway.
 It looked quite clean.
 The décor was not too western at all.
 Religious paintings like the wheel of life could be found on the walls.
 It also served local food but I dared not try.
 It turned out this western restaurant was quite popular among the foreign tourists.
 It was owned by Dutch.

 I finished my meal with a kind of tea that helped me to acclimatize.
-I brought some pills with me that I bought before this trip but I hadn’t taken any of them yet.
+I brought some pills that I bought before this trip but I hadn’t taken any of them yet.
 I didn’t want to rely on them now when I still had access to medication or tea that could help me in Lhasa.
 Lhasa had (still has) the best hospital in treating altitude sickness.
 Those pills were reserved for emergency only.
 When you are travelling alone, you have to be fully responsible for yourself and your own being so you need to be very careful with the limited resources that you have and you need to consider various things including your current circumstances, your accessibility to medication, and so on.
 Safety is paramount.
 The pills turned out to be very helpful for my travel companion.

 Listening to my friends’ advice and sticking to it did help me a lot.